MdShakibHossenShohan/University-project-management-system/README.md

 # University-project-management-system
 University project management system is a Web Application project, built with React and Spring-Boot and database PostgreSQL.
-Project where (Student, Faculty and Admin) 3 users can login using their respective email id &amp; password.
+Project where (Student, Faculty and Admin) 3 users can login using their respective email id & password.
+The student will choose the advisor for the project and can take all the benefits from him.
+Student can submit project of varsity defense and admin will approve all.
+Defense of the university will be very beneficial for the students with smooth user experience.